riboviz/workshop-2021-07-02/RiboVizHandsOnWalkthrough.md

 ### Nextflow's files

-Now, what is this Nextflow-specific directory I mentioned.
+Now, what is this Nextflow-specific directory I've mentioned and where does `nextflow log` get its information from?
 When Nextflow runs it creates a unique directory for every step in the workflow.
 This directory contains the input files to the step, the command to be invoked at that step and the output files from that step.
 These are created within a `work/` directory.
 Let's take a look:

 ```console
 $ ls work